Ukochany kraj

-"Ukochany kraj" ("Beloved Country"; also known by its incipit, "Wszystko tobie, ukochana ziemio"; "Everything for You, Beloved Land") is a poem written by Polish poet Konstanty Ildefons Gałczyński in 1953 and put to music as a song (in several versions) by Tadeusz Sygietyński.
+„Ukochany kraj“ ("Beloved Country"), also known by its incipit „Wszystko tobie, ukochana ziemio“ ("Everything For You, Beloved Land"), is a poem written by Polish poet Konstanty Ildefons Gałczyński in 1953 and put to music as a song (in several versions) by Tadeusz Sygietyński.
 It was probably the most widespread propaganda song in Communist Poland.
-Together with other poets and composers, Gałczyński yielded under the pressure of authorities and wrote several things in the style of Socialist realism, including this "song for the masses" (Polish: "pieśń masowa").
+Together with other poets and composers, Gałczyński yielded under the pressure of authorities and wrote several things in the style of socialist realism, including this "song for the masses" (pieśń masowa).
 Appealing to patriotism, the song calls for building a new Socialist Poland: